 If the UUID field is present in the Remote Provisioning Link Open message, the Remote Provisioning Server shall set the Remote Provisioning Device UUID state to the value of the UUID field, shall select the PB-GATT or PB-ADV provisioning bearer, and shall start the corresponding PB-Remote Open Link procedure using the value of the UUID field as the Device UUID of the chosen unprovisioned device.

-If the UUID field is absent from the Remote Provisioning Link Open message, the Remote Provisioner shall open the Device Key Refresh Interface, shall set the Remote Provisioning Device UUID state to its own UUID, shall set the Remote Provisioning state to Link Active, and shall send the Remote Provisioning Link Report message (see Section 4.4.5.5.3.5) with the Status field set to Success and without the Reason field.
+If the UUID field is absent from the Remote Provisioning Link Open message, the Remote Provisioning Server shall open the Device Key Refresh Interface, shall set the Remote Provisioning Device UUID state to its own Device UUID, shall set the Remote Provisioning Link state to Link Active, and shall send the Remote Provisioning Link Report message (see Section 4.4.5.5.3.5) with the Status field set to Success and without the Reason field.

-When the Remote Provisioning state is Link Opening or Link Active: When a Remote Provisioning Server receives a Remote Provisioning Link Open message, and the Remote Provisioning state is either Link Opening or Link Active, the server shall execute one of the following behavior sequences depending on the conditions defined in Table 4.28:
+When the Remote Provisioning Link state is Link Opening or Link Active: When a Remote Provisioning Server receives a Remote Provisioning Link Open message, and the Remote Provisioning Link state is either Link Opening or Link Active, the server shall execute one of the following behavior sequences depending on the conditions defined in Table 4.28:

 If all conditions defined in Table 4.28 are met, the Remote Provisioning Server shall respond with a Remote Provisioning Link Status message with the Status field set to Success.